dell-cloud-marketplace/docker-nginx/README.md

 One of the frequent uses of Nginx is setting it up as a proxy server, which means a server that receives requests, passes them to the proxied servers, retrieves responses from them, and sends them to the clients.

 We will configure a basic proxy server, which serves requests of images with files from the local directory and sends all other requests to a proxied server.
-This latter is simple Nginx instance running on port 8080.
+This latter is a simple Nginx instance running on port 8080.

 * First, define the proxied server by adding one more server block to the nginx’s configuration file with the following contents: